 Your actions matter on Millennium Falcon: Smugglers Run.

 The ride has three positions for six people in each cockpit: two pilots, two gunners, and two engineers.
 Each person plays a role in the success or bumpiness of the virtual flight, and in-the-moment communication drives home the feeling that you’re all contributing to the same mission.

 To be more specific, it’s a dairy-free mix of coconut and rice milks.
 The drink is also ice-blended, giving it the texture of a somewhat creamy slushie.
 While the cups for blue and green milks look small, the beverage is rich enough that you won’t want to chug it all at once, so a single serving is enough to sip on for multiple laps around the Black Spire Outpost marketplace.

+Building a lightsaber requires an appointment (sort of).
 The idea of making a high-quality lightsaber is intriguing whether or not you want to actually own one.
 However, only serious buyers are allowed inside Savi’s Workshop, where master creators lead novices through the process of building a lightsaber to take home.
 Inhabitants outside the interactive shop will ask if you would like to make an appointment—if you say you’re just curious, they’ll tell you it’s because Savi, the “owner” of the workshop, is very secretive.
 If you want in, the starting price is $199.

 The utensils at Docking Bay 7 Food and Cargo, the largest restaurant in Galaxy’s Edge, are essentially heavy-duty sporks with off-center tines.
 The good news is that the weighty pieces of metal won’t bend or break like their grade school cafeteria counterparts.
 Think of the experience as adapting to a local custom, the same way you would with chopsticks in China or Japan.